dflemstr/canbus-sensor-board/README.md

 ![PCB render](./render.png)

-This repo contains both the PCB design files, as well as Rust-based firmware.
+This repo contains both the PCB design files, and Rust-based firmware.

 To flash and run the firmware: